-3.3.11 Biophysical environment monitoring and management plans for recognizing potentially significant impacts and ensuring that they are mitigated by adapting the management of the development.
+3.3.10 Biophysical environmental monitoring and management plans

+Monitoring in the environmental assessment is to focus only on monitoring activities required for recognizing potentially significant impacts and ensuring that they are mitigated by adaptive management of the development.
 For clarity, this excludes monitoring details related to routine regulatory compliance monitoring and state of the environment monitoring, unless these relate to potentially significant impacts.